 Students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less nonrefundable fees.
-In classes which begin after the designated start of the semester (i.e., a mid-semester start) will have 7calendar days from the start of the class to withdraw for a full refund.
+In classes which begin after the designated start of the semester (i.e., a mid-semester start) will have 7 calendar days from the start of the class to withdraw for a full refund.
 Exception: students who meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.
 By MCC policy, no refunds will be granted after that date.
 Non-refundable fees include advance tuition and application fees.

-MCC accepts cash, check and credit card.
-You may pay in person, by phone, by mail or online.

-FACTS monthly payment plan: Enrollment and information is at www.mccnh.edu.
+MCC accepts cash, check, and credit card.
+You may pay in person, by phone, by mail, or online.
+Monthyly payment plan: Enrollment and information is at https://nighthawks.mccnh.edu/tuition-financial-aid/payment-options/

-Financial Aid: The financial aid award process must be complete by the tuition deadline; otherwise a payment plan must be in place.
+Financial Aid: The financial aid award process must be complete by the tuition deadline; otherwise, a payment plan must be in place.
 Be sure your financial award covers your full balance.
 If not, please pay the balance or finance through a FACTS payment plan by the tuition deadline.

-Third Party Payment: Please submit a letter from the company/organization guaranteeing payment and an authorization for us to release your information to the company by the tuition deadline.
+Third-Party Payment: Please submit a letter from the company/organization guaranteeing payment and authorization for us to release your information to the company by the tuition deadline.